abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

 |--------------------|------------ |-------------|
 |  `providers`   | dictionary | `{ 'metadirectory': {  'config_ref': 'coporateconfig',  'enabled': True  }}` |

-### `metadirectory` provider configuration
+### `metadirectory` Provider Configuration

-The `metadirectory` provider is defined as a dictionnary object and must contain key name.
+The `metadirectory` provider is defined as a dictionary object and must contain a key name.
-The key name must be set as the name of a dictionaryin the `config_ref`.
+The key name must match the name of the dictionary referenced by `config_ref`.

-A `metadirectory` provider must contain a ldap attribut to describe the original DOMAIN and sAMaccountName.
+A `metadirectory` provider requires an LDAP attribute to identify the original domain and `sAMAccountName`.
-The ldap attribut is defined as `join_key_ldapattribut`.
+This LDAP attribute is specified using `join_key_ldapattribut`.

 ```
 coporateconfig : { 'metadirectory': {